Skip to contents

 Figure 5: Example of inverse masked image

-• Spatial objects of the sf package: sf, sfc, sfg, or bbox.
+• sf classes: sf, sfc, sfg or bbox.

 • A numeric coordinate vector of the form c(xmin, ymin, xmax, ymax).